 But if you need a really large monitor, you will have to compromise on weight.
 However, you will struggle to find a true portable monitor that is 20″ or bigger.
 But you can find a regular monitor that is extremely slim and lightweight.

 It should also be easy to connect to your laptop, preferably with a regular USB port.
 That will allow you to pack lighter since you won’t need all those cables. it requires

 And since we’re more about travel than about tech, that’s what we will be focusing on in this particular review.
-You should also pay attention to the general specs of the monitors that are featured in this review –
+You should also pay attention to the general specs of the portable vmonitors that are featured in this review –

 So, with all of that in mind, I think you now have a pretty good overview of what your ultimate portable monitor should look like.
 And I’m sure that you’ll love at least one of these top ten portable monitors in 2021!

-So out of all these monitors, what are your top choices?
-That slightly depends on what you need the monitor for.
-And that’s how we’re going to rank them
+So out of all these portable monitors, what are your top choices?
+That slightly depends on what you need the portable display for.
+And that’s how we’re going to rank them.

 If you’re just looking for the most portable monitor ever, one that you can carry in your purse or in your hands because it’s so small and lightweight, I would suggest the EleDuino 10” Portable Gaming Monitor.
 With a weight of only 0.77 lbs, it is definitely the winner in this category.
 And it has excellent image quality, with a 2K resolution.
 The only downside is that you don’t really get anything except the monitor and a couple of cables, but that’s not a big deal considering the price.

 If you are in need of a good, gaming monitor, I have to recommend the Elecrow 13.3 Inch Portable Monitor.
 It is by far the best one for gaming because it has the quickest response time – only 5 ms.